What is ArteKino?

 Find out more below!

 ArteKino celebrates the richness and diversity of European cinema, offering audiences a carefully curated selection of both contemporary and classic films.
 This year, the consortium behind the initiative – ARTE GEIE, ARTE France Cinéma, and the Association des Cinémathèques Européennes – presents a compelling lineup, from timeless masterpieces to bold new voices in filmmaking.
-Explore our programming below.
+Explore our program below.

 ArteKino Classics presents rare and remarkable works from Europe’s rich film heritage, offering a fresh perspective on the history of European cinema from 1945 to 1995.
 The collection revisits cinematic treasures like Robert Enrico’s The Old Gun (1975), Rainer Werner Fassbinder’s Lili Marleen (1981), and Vulo Radev’s The Peach Thief (1964).